ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 this.move();
 ```

 What happens here?
 First of all, we check whether a robot is already overlapping with a platform.
-If it does, we tell that the platform should stop being solid by `this.ctype = undefined;`, so that the robot can fall through the platform instead of getting stuck in it.
-But if there is no collision between the platform and the robot, the platform becomes solid (`this.ctype = 'Solid';`), and we look for the robot once again, but now one pixel above the platform.
+If it does, we tell that the platform should stop being solid by `this.cgroup = undefined;`, so that the robot can fall through the platform instead of getting stuck in it. `cgroup` is that collision group field we were editing in the left column of the template editor!
+If there is no collision between the platform and the robot, the platform becomes solid (`this.cgroup = 'Solid';`), and we look for the robot once again, but now one pixel above the platform.
 As we have pixel-perfect collisions, one pixel will be enough.

 ::: tip On your own!
 Add vertically moving platforms!
 And make sure they don't squash the Robot. 😉